aws-samples/amazon-sagemaker-reusable-components/README.md

 You can also see all resources created by the project deployment process in CloudFormation console.

-Any resource that is created by the project, is tagged automatically with two tags: `sagemaker:project-name` and `sagemaker:project-id`, allowing for data and resource lineage:
+Any resource created by the project, is tagged automatically with two tags: `sagemaker:project-name` and `sagemaker:project-id`, allowing for data and resource lineage:

 ![](img/project-tags.png)

 You can add your own tags to project resources.

 #### Delete project
-If you don't need the provisioned project any more, to stop incurring charges, you must delete it to clean up the resources the were created by the project.
+If you don't need the provisioned project any more, to stop incurring charges, you must delete it to clean up the resources created by the project.

 At the time of this writing, there is no possibility to delete a project from Studio IDE.
 To delete a project, you must use [SageMaker API](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_DeleteProject.html).
 A sample python code looks like:
 ```python